 Preapproved Absence - The preapproved absence procedure enables a parent/guardian to withhold the student from school for good reason.
 Prearranged absences must be arranged 48 hours in advance and be approved by the principal.
 Absences shall be considered unexcused (and the student considered truant) without prior principal approval for these absences.
 Students are responsible for all make-up work.
 School work must be completed or arrangements must be made with the classroom teacher.
 Although the school discourages vacations during the regularly scheduled school year, we recognize that some situations make this unavoidable.
 A preapproved absence request form must be filled out and submitted 7 days before the vacation or other extended absences.
 Vacation or other extended absence approval will be up to 5 school days throughout the school year.
 Anything over the number of allowable days will be listed as an unexcused absence.
 The policy for unexcused absences and truancy will then be followed.
 Student work will be collected during the time a child is gone and compiled for the students to make up upon his/her return to school.
-Parents are strongly discouraged from taking children out of school during PARCC testing time (3rd - 4th grade), and MAP Assessment (2nd - 4th grade).
-The PARCC testing window is April 18 - May 6, 2016.
+Parents are strongly discouraged from taking children out of school during PARCC testing time ($3^{rd} - 4^{th}$ grade), and MAP Assessment ($2^{nd} - 4^{th}$ grade).
+The PARCC testing window is normally in the spring.
 MAP Assessment is held in September and January.